Marylouise Burke: Stage

 Burke has appeared on Broadway in Inherit the Wind in 1996, Into the Woods in 2002 as Jack's mother, Is He Dead? in 2007, Fish in the Dark in 2015, and True West in 2018-19.

 She has appeared in many Off-Broadway plays.
-She appeared in the David Lindsay-Abaire play Ripcord at the Manhattan Theatre Club Stage I, which opened in October 2015.
-This is the fourth play by Lindsay-Abaire in which she appeared.

 She first appeared off-Broadway in The Broken Pitcher by Heinrich Von Kleist at the Martinique Theatre in October 1981.
 She played "Gertie" in Fuddy Meers which opened at the Manhattan Theatre Club Stage II in November 1999.
 She appeared in Wonder of the World, written by David Lindsay-Abaire at the Manhattan Theatre Club Stage I in 2001.

 Burke played the title role in Kimberly Akimbo, which premiered off-Broadway at the Manhattan Theatre Club New York City Center Stage 1 in February 2003.
 She performed in Kimberly Akimbo in its debut at the South Coast Repertory Theatre in Costa Mesa, California, from April to May 2001.

 She won the 2000 Drama Desk Award for Outstanding Featured Actress in a Play for her appearance as Gertie in Fuddy Meers and was nominated for the 2003 Drama Desk Award, Outstanding Actress in a Play for Kimberly Akimbo.

 Burke received the 2014 Obie Award for sustained excellence of performance.

+She appeared in the David Lindsay-Abaire play Ripcord at the Manhattan Theatre Club Stage I, which opened in October 2015.
+This is the fourth play by Lindsay-Abaire in which she appeared.